Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 BORY: We don’t take tips.

-BORY: We don't accept tips at this diner, no.
+BORY: We do not accept tips at this diner, no.

 BORY: All the time, constantly.